magicdude4eva/PiHoleCloudFlareD/README.md

 timedatectl set-ntp true
 timedatectl status
 ```
 Reboot your Pi before continuing the next step.
+Login as 'root' to complete the next steps.

 ## Install Cloudflare DNS
 We will use Cloudflare via [Argo Tunnel](https://developers.cloudflare.com/argo-tunnel/quickstart/) as our DNS provider